 Rocky Road to Success

 Seamless network deployment is a phantasm in the crypto space.
 However, as Cardano’s testnet entered the final phase, developers and Ethereum maximalists found incongruencies between network expectation and the smart contract service model.
-Specifically, the EUTOX proposed by Cardano offers a “different programming paradigm” than existing blockchains.
+Specifically, the EUTXO proposed by Cardano offers a “different programming paradigm” than existing blockchains.

 Minswap, the first DEX on Cardano, was forced to shut down network testing, as users discovered Cardano’s smart contracts could not handle more than one transaction per block.
-Still, EUTOX’s architecture is not a “fundamental flaw” but rather a development challenge.
+Still, EUTXO’s architecture is not a “fundamental flaw” but rather a development challenge.

-Still, IOHK released a blog post explaining EUTOX’s system architecture.
+Still, IOHK released a blog post explaining EUTXO’s system architecture.
 According to the article, the system underpinning Plutus smart contracts offers greater security, full cost predictability, and the inability to lose transaction fees during failed transactions.